W427697/Discord-/docs/get-started/nextjs.md

 Type: [`cookies`](https://nextjs.org/docs/app/api-reference/functions/cookies#cookiessetname-value-options), [`headers`](https://nextjs.org/docs/app/api-reference/functions/headers) and [`draftMode`](https://nextjs.org/docs/app/api-reference/functions/draft-mode) from Next.js

-Exports _writable_ mocks that replaces the actual implementation of `next/headers` exports.
-Use this to set up cookies or headers that are read in your story, and to later assert that they have been called.
+This module exports _writable_ mocked implementations of the `next/headers` module's exports.
+You can use it to set up cookies or headers that are read in your story, and to later assert that they have been called.

 Next.js's default [`headers()`](https://nextjs.org/docs/app/api-reference/functions/headers) export is read-only, but this module exposes methods allowing you to write to the headers: